liu-yuhan/devis-react/README.md

 Correct the "Quantité" in table, it should display the "locations[n].quantite", but it is displaying "lots[n].quantite" for now.

 So as "Total HT", it should be "locations[n].quantite \* Prix unitaire", but not "lots[n].prixHT".

 Display N/A when there is no element in this location.

-Browse on a single route
+Browse on a single route.

 Add a price total calculation for each location in each sub-estimate.